 Black Dude Dies First: Future Soldier's aversion of this is notable in that Ghost Lead throws out literally every death card related to this trope in the intro to the penultimate mission but still survives to the end.

 Boisterous Bruiser: Richter in Shadow Wars.
 The manual states he likes to poke fun at younger Ghosts.

 Incidentally, this works in the player's favor in Future Soldier.
-AI squadmates will almost never be detected by patrolling enemies (even when walking right past them), will rarely/never get downed by enemy fire, have ridiculously good aim, will never lose track of marked targets once locked on, will shoot them the instant you give the order or shoot your marked target (though sometimes they don't, just so you'll get detected), and can shoot through walls no matter how thick they are to get at said marked targets if they pass behind buildings.
+AI squadmates will almost never be detected by patrolling enemies (even when running full-tilt right past them), will rarely ever get downed by enemy fire, have ridiculously good aim, will never lose track of marked targets once locked on, will shoot them the instant you give the order or shoot your marked target, and can shoot through walls no matter how thick they are to get at said marked targets if they pass behind buildings.
 When playing through the main campaign, having flesh-and-blood teammates is a liability rather than an asset; the only concrete advantage a human player gets is that it's easier to deliberately pull off a One-Hit Polykill.

-The Computer Is A Lying Bastard: Some of the weapon specifications shown in Advanced Warfighter are incorrect - stating that default assault rifle has a capacity of 60 bullets but it really has 30.
+The Computer Is A Lying Bastard: Some of the weapon specifications shown in Advanced Warfighter are incorrect - stating that default assault rifle has a capacity of 60 bullets, when it really has 30.

 Most notably in the Advanced Warfighter series, where places and events in Tom Clancy's other franchises (Rainbow Six Vegas, HAWX) are referenced.